• Skip to primary navigation

 Instructions

-• Preheat the oven to 300°F and adjust a rack to the center.
-Line an 8½ x 4½ x 3-inch loaf pan with parchment paper.
+• Set oven and prep pan.
+Preheat the oven to 300°F and adjust a rack to the center.
+Line an 8.5-inch loaf pan with parchment paper.

-• Spoon the almond butter into a large mixing bowl and add the honey, cider, coconut flour, baking soda, salt and cinnamon.
+• Start batter.
+Spoon the almond butter into a large mixing bowl and add the honey, cider, coconut flour, baking soda, salt and cinnamon.
 Mix to blend and set aside.

-• Now separate the eggs.
+• Separate eggs and finish batter.
 Add the yolks to the almond batter and the whites to another, clean, large mixing bowl.
-Use a large spoon or an electric mixer with the beater attachment to blend the yolks into the batter.
+Use an electric mixer to blend the yolks into the batter.
 Set aside.

-• Use an electric mixer with the whisk attachment, or a hand-held whisk to whip the whites just until stiff peaks form.
-Immediately add the whites to the bowl with the batter and whisk just until it’s well incorporated.
-(An electric mixer will be easier for both, if you have one.)
+Use an electric mixer to whip the whites just until stiff peaks form.
+Immediately add this to the bowl with the batter and continue to mix just until it’s well incorporated.

 Keywords gluten-free bread recipes, recipes using nut butters